Skip to main content

 • total information requests received by authorities

 Figures are based on requests for information in the following areas: professional qualifications; services; patients’ rights and posting of workers.
-Requests withdrawn within one week are excluded, unless they had already been accepted by the recipient.
+Requests withdrawn within 1 week are excluded, unless they had already been accepted by the recipient.

 Indicator [2]: Speed in answering requests